Joshua Tree & Yucca Valley

 Sun rays before Sunset in Joshua Tree National Park

 Yucca Valley and Joshua Tree are HOT in the Summer!
-The Sun, air and ground is pretty much unbearable for dogs to be out during the day.
+The Sun, air and ground are unbearable for dogs to be out during the day and some nights (check the weather report).
 Unfortunately dogs die annually from heat exhaustion due to the elements and very poor planning by their families.
-Please visit Yucca Valley and Joshua Tree during the “cooler” months from November through April to keep it safe for your pup.
+Please visit Yucca Valley and Joshua Tree during the “cooler” months from November through April for your pup’s safety.

 Joshua Tree National Park Dog Rules